chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * In section **B**, we will now take an arbitrary vertex 17617 in the **Right** hemisphere and plot the fmri data in that vertex along with its closest neighbors.
 Observe that we have to check for existence of the neighbors that we find in the available list of vertices because one of the neighbors might actually be in the medial layer.

-The code below takes `allverts` which includes vertex 17617 as well as its close neighbours and compares it against all the visible vertices that are not on the medial layer.
+This is achieved using the code below which takes `allverts` which includes vertex 17617 as well as its close neighbours and compares it against all the visible vertices that are not on the medial layer.

     neighindex=ismember(visverts,allverts);

-Notice also how we have to pinpoint the vertex within the data by using an offset because the data starts with values in the left cortex first.
-The data on the right hemisphere which we are interested in starts after the data in the left hemisphere.
+Notice also how we have to pinpoint the Right Hemisphere vertex data within `ciiall.cdata` data by using an offset because the `ciiall.cdata` is populated first with values from the left cortex but the Right Hemisphere starts indexing its vertices from 0.

-    `findRHneighbors=findneighbors + ciiall.diminfo{1}.models{2}.start - 1`
+    findRHneighbors=findneighbors + ciiall.diminfo{1}.models{2}.start - 1
+    ..
+    plot(ciiall.cdata(findRHneighbors,:)')

 ![select surfaces](../img/task4_timeseries.png)

 * In section **C**, we do the same for another arbitrary point on the Right cortex, vertex 8470 and we see a plot of the time series for this vertex and its neighbors.

 * In section **D**, we now switch gears and look at a volume.
-We identfy an arbitrary voxel within the Left Hippocampus and identify its potential 26 neighbors.
-Again as with the vertices we check the `voxlist` for existence as some of these voxels might be in other structures and thus not accessible within the Left Hippocampus.In fact we find that there are 26 neighbors to our voxel.
+We will investigate the Left Hippocampus which is indexed as model number 14 in the array of available models.
+Volumes are indexed using a voxel list `voxlist`.

         ciiall.diminfo{1}.models{14} =